Locus Robotics

 Understanding Social Engineering Threats

-Author Icon Fouad Khalil, Senior Director, Enterprise Security, Risk and Compliance
+Author Icon Fouad Khalil, Sr. Dir., Ent.
+Security, Risk & Compliance

 Hacker with social media